-Section 2. (a) Taxpayers that operate a manufacturing, tourism, processing, warehousing, distribution, research and development facility, a corporate office, a qualifying service-related facility, an extraordinary retail establishment; a qualifying technology intensive facility, or a bank as defined pursuant to this act are allowed an annual jobs tax credit as provided in this section.
-In addition, taxpayers that operate a retail facility or a service-related industry qualify for an annual jobs tax credit in counties designated as least developed or distressed and in counties that are under developed and not traversed by an interstate highway.
+Section 2. (a) Taxpayers that operate a manufacturing, tourism, processing, warehousing, distribution, research and development facility, a corporate office, a qualifying service-related facility, an extraordinary retail establishment; a qualifying technology intensive facility, as defined pursuant to this act are allowed an annual jobs tax credit as provided in this section.
+In addition, taxpayers that operate a service-related industry qualify for an annual jobs tax credit in counties designated as least developed or distressed and in counties that are under developed and not traversed by an interstate highway.